rod-trent/Copilot-for-Security/Prompts/Promptbooks/Phishing_Campaign.md

 4. **Attachment analysis**:
    ```
-   Scan attachments from emails flagged as suspicious for malware signatures.
+   How do I scan attachments from emails flagged as suspicious for malware signatures?
    ```

 5. **Behavioral analysis**: